 Hands On Heroes is an annual award program to recognize those special members of our community who donate their time, energy and skills to support the people, places, and non-profits in Thomas County.
 These volunteer heroes help make our community a better place for everyone through the simple act of volunteer service.

 Nominations are accepted year-round and reviewed every March.
-Winners are announced in April during HOTC Volunteer Week, April 17-24, and will receive awards and/or prizes, including:
+Winners are announced in April at Cheers For Volunteers, and will receive awards and/or prizes, including:

 a $500 Bobbie Flowers Quiet Leader Scholarship for the Student Winner

-This year, all nominees will also receive their very own SUPER hero cape compliments of Everfan, as well as other goodies and perks during Volunteer Week.
+All nominees will also receive their very own SUPER hero cape compliments of Everfan, as well as other goodies and perks.

 Nominees are not just judged on number of hours, or years, served as a volunteer, but also on impact, passion, commitment, and inspiration.
 Nominees do not need to be associated with or volunteer through HOTC to be recognized.
 Make it easy for us to choose your nominee — tell us a compelling story that explains what makes this person or group so special.
 Be descriptive and heartfelt!
 See last year’s winners here.

-Thank you to all of our donors, especially Diamond Level (and above) Sponsors Ashley HomeStore, New Hire Solutions, Mr. & Mrs. Russell Chubb, Mr. & Mrs. Howell L. Ferguson, Ms. Diane W. Parker, and Dr. & Mrs. Philip C. Watt for making volunteer events and programs like these possible.
+BIG CHEERS to all those who volunteer tirelessly and selflessly every day.
+Super thanks to Everfan, City of Thomasville, Thomas County Schools, Banks Italian Ice, Jennifer Rhodes Photography; as well as all of our sponsors and grantors who make free, community-minded events like these possible, especially Diamond Level and above sponsors Ashley HomeStore, New Hire Solutions, Mr. & Mrs. Russell Chubb, Mr. & Mrs. Howell L. Ferguson, Ms. Diane W. Parker, and Dr. & Mrs. Philip C. Watt.

 Normally this time of year, we would be planning to honor local volunteers – we call them Hands On Heroes – and HOTC supporters, in person, at Cheers For Volunteers presented by Ashley HomeStore, in partnership with the City of Thomasville and Everfan.
 Now in its 7th year, Cheers is a big celebration gathering hundreds of community members to enjoy free food and beverages, entertainment, and lots of fun and goodwill!
 Unfortunately, with large gatherings cancelled due to COVID-19, this year’s party was put on hold.
 However, our community spirit and appreciation of all the wonderful people who give back through volunteer service can never be denied.